pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic.md

 #### Notes for conceptual clarity of above terms
 ##### Quantity
 ###### Synonymous quantities
 In ordinary language, there are many ways to refer to universality or particularity.
-For instance, universality may be unstated yet implied, or stated as “every”, “any”, “whichever”, etc. while particularity may be unstated yet implied, or stated as “many”, “most”, “a number of”, etc. Whatever the word or expression, universality is always translated as “all” and particularity is always translated as “some”.
+For instance, universality may be unstated yet implied, or stated as "every", "any", "whichever", etc. while particularity may be unstated yet implied, or stated as "many", "most", "a number of", etc. Whatever the word or expression, universality is always translated as "all" and particularity is always translated as "some".

 ###### Always default to particular
-When it is not clear whether a statement denotes a universal or particular quantity, default to the particular “some”, since it commits you to the minimum information, thus removing the chance of making wrong assumptions.
+When it is not clear whether a statement denotes a universal or particular quantity, default to the particular "some", since it commits you to the minimum information, thus removing the chance of making wrong assumptions.

 ###### True for all implies true for some
 A universal statement implies a particular one.
 For example, we know that since all men are mortal, then some men are mortal.
 In other terms, if something is true for all, then it is true for some.

-###### “Some” is not “only some”
+###### "Some" is not "only some"
 Without extra knowledge (beyond the given statements), a statement with a particular quantity (i.e. an I or O-proposition) does not inform us about the rest of the subject class.
 For example, "some men are liars" does not mean that the rest of the men are not.
 The rest of the men may be honest, or they may be liars as well.
 However, this statement alone does not inform us about it.
 However, when we say "only some men are liars", then we know that the rest of the men are not liars.
-An “only some” statement tells us about the rest of the class, while a “some” statement by itself does not.
+An "only some" statement tells us about the rest of the class, while a "some" statement by itself does not.

 ---

-**Why “only some” is not a valid quantifier**:
+**Why "only some" is not a valid quantifier**:

-“Only some” is not an essential quantifier, since an “only some” statement is reducible to two “some” statements.
-More precisely, an “only some” statement is reducible to one I-proposition + one O-proposition having the same predicate.
+"Only some" is not an essential quantifier, since an "only some" statement is reducible to two "some" statements.
+More precisely, an "only some" statement is reducible to one I-proposition + one O-proposition having the same predicate.
 Hence, "only some men are liars" is equivalent to "some men are liars" + "some men are not liars".

 Note that a set of statements such as the one above is sufficient to inform us about all the rest of the men, since the law of excluded middle means something is either A or ¬A, but cannot be both.
-Hence, we know that some men are liars and all the rest of them are not, since there is no category between “liar” and “non-liar”.
+Hence, we know that some men are liars and all the rest of them are not, since there is no category between "liar" and "non-liar".

 ##### Quality
 ###### Quality as logical not semantic or grammatical